 Black bean or any other kind of soup, there’s nothing better in the winter than a big bowl of soup, right?
 I love soup preferably thick and chunky, however almost anything hot will do when the temperature drops.
 And while there are soups like French onion, that take a long time, there are a lot of great quick soups like this black bean soup, that will really hit the spot in no time.
 The corn and bacon chowder on the site is quick, I just made a batch for a friend that doesn’t eat pork, using a small chipotle and some sauce for that smoky flavor (and an little heat), so it was vegetarian and really delicious.

 Today I did a super easy black bean soup that is vegan, but don’t hold that against it!
-It’s from John Hagianis, who had a local restaurant and relocated to the midwest.
-He left us the recipe to remember them by.
+It’s from John Hagianis, who had a local Greek restaurant and relocated to the midwest.
+He left us his black bean soup recipe to remember him by.
+It’s a pretty free-form recipe, so feel free to add or subtract according to taste.
 This will make 4 generous servings.
-It’s a pretty free-form recipe, so feel free to add or subtract according to taste.

-- 3 cloves garlic minced
+- 3 cloves garlic, minced

-- 1 red pepper seeded and finely chopped
+- 1 red pepper, seeded and finely chopped

-- 4 15 ounce cans black beans
+- 4 15-ounce cans black beans

 - 1/4 cup cilantro chopped, plus more for garnish